Electric Longboard V2 (AT)

 In the v1 build, I wanted to design and fabricate my own motor mounts.
 With a lack of resources at the time (I had no readily accessible machine shop to work in), I just decided to buy mounts that were already designed and worked with the trucks I had in mind.
 These motor mounts allow for easy belt tensioning, and are solid, durable options.
 The trucks are not listed in my screenshot because I already owned the pair I wanted to use from a previous purchase (from the time of my v1 build).

 The custom design of the casings will be discussed separately, due to their complexity.
 To 3D print these casings, I would use SCU's Maker Lab (which is not a machine shop).
 They charge only for the cost of materials.
-The total cost of ALL prints for this entire build did not exceed $20.
+The total cost of all 3D prints for this entire build did not exceed $20.

 The GTR AT kit is a 'spare part' from Evolve Skateboards USA.
 They are a fantastic electric skateboard manufacturer, but due to cost cutting techniques related to that fact that they want to be an economical business, buying a skateboard from them at their price would be severely under-spec'ed compared to what I want to build for a similar price.
 BUT, all terrain wheels for a skateboard are hard to come by, and the All-Terrain (AT) kit from evolve includes a bundle of joy when it comes to buying extra components I need.
 These components include 4x 6" (diameter) hubs+tubes+tires (they are basically miniature bike tires), ceramic bearings (weather proof... doesn't rust), wheel pulley's (designed to fit the hubs) and timing belts.
 For the drive train, the only other thing I needed was motor pulleys, which, as I learned from my v1 board, I could simply 3D print, if it was designed well.

-The nano-remote was used for my previous board.
+The nano-remote was used on my previous board.
 It is a simple handheld radio remote controller (like that from an RC car) that has two basic functions: you can turn the remote on/off, and you can rotate the throttle forward or backwards (with a spring return to neutral).

 Tracking is listed in the BOM.
 One instance of tracking is in the remote itself, which does not come with tracking.
 I can use my knowledge and experience with "Tile" bluetooth trackers to integrate bluetooth tracking into the remote.
 This way, I can ring my remote from my phone within close proximity, and I can also track its recent locations.
 The other instance of tracking was imbedding this Tile functionality into the board itself.